 2.2.
 The Motivational Strategies of the Organization

 The entire workforce of the organization is only 98 including both managerial & non-managerial level employees.
 From among them, more than 60% of the employees are related with direct front line sales people.
 Therefore, each & every motivational programmes are conducted by giving higher priority to those people.
-Because Helanka believes that, they are the service people who directly engage with the customers by back up through other employees.
+Because Halanka believes that, they are the service people who directly engage with the customers by back up through other employees.
 Below mentioned factors & strategies have implemented to energize the employees of the organization to achieve the desired out comes of the entity.

 2.2.1.
 Monetary Reward